Andrew J. May: War profiteering allegations

-Conviction and postwar life
+Bribery conviction

 Following news reports of irregularities concerning his conduct in office, May was an unsuccessful candidate for reelection in 1946 to the Eightieth Congress.
 The bribery scandal was intensified by testimony of excessive profit-taking in the Garsson munition business, and that the Garsson factory produced 4.2-inch mortar shells with defective fuzes, resulting in premature detonation and the deaths of 38 American soldiers.
 After less than two hours of deliberation, May was convicted by a federal jury on July 3, 1947, on charges of accepting bribes to use his position as Chairman of the Military Affairs Committee to secure munitions contracts during the Second World War.
 Murray and Henry Garsson also received prison terms.
-May would appeal his verdict all the way up to Supreme Court which refused to hear his case.
-May was forced into prison at the age of 74.
-May subsequently served nine months in federal prison.
+May appealed his verdict all the way up to Supreme Court, which refused to hear his case.
+May was sent to prison at the age of 74, and served nine months in prison.

 However, he continued to retain influence in Democratic party politics, and President Truman decided to grant May a full pardon in 1952.
 Unable to revive his political career, he returned home to practice law until his death.

+Death

 May died in Prestonsburg, Kentucky on September 6, 1959, and is buried in Mayo Cemetery.

-The lodge at Jenny Wiley State Resort Park in Prestonsburg, Kentucky, was named after May by Governor Bert T. Combs.
+In 1962 Governor of Kentucky Bert T. Combs opened the May lodge at Jenny Wiley State Resort Park in Prestonsburg, Kentucky in honor of the congressman.